The Punch "Festschrift"

 At its best, a "festschrift" is a scholarly collection of writings which helps the reader understand the intentions of the honouree and helps carry that work forward, exploring the directions and possibilities in which the scholar's work may be built out by others.

-Since that announcement, we have moved forward with a volume containing ten articles written by leading scholars for this purpose, plus a complete bibliography of Terry's work.
+Since that announcement, we have moved forward with a volume containing nine articles written by leading scholars for this purpose, plus a complete bibliography of Terry's work.
 Drs.
 Peter Ludlow and Paul Armstrong are co-editors, and they have jointly written an introduction to the book.
 GANS will be the publisher.